mY9Yd2/yt-channel-watcher/README.md

 ## About

 yt-channel-watcher is a program that call [yt-dlp](https://github.com/yt-dlp/yt-dlp) to fetch channels informations (videos&shorts) and then generate a static HTML from the video data.
-I really liked the [holodex](https://holodex.net/) project, but it only tracks vtuber clippers and I really wanted to see only the vtubers' own creations.
+I really liked the [holodex](https://holodex.net/) project, but it only/mostly tracks vtuber clippers.
+I just wanted to see the vtubers' own content.
 This project is not limited to just to the vtuber community, you can use it to fetch any youtube channel.

 ## How to use